Dress 80s Fashion for Men – The Decades 11 Most Iconic Looks

 The 80s hip-hop style for men consisted of baggy pants, oversized T-shirts, branded tracksuits, sneakers, Kangol hats, and large gold chains (hoop earrings).

-The look was popularized by Black 80s fashion hip-hop icons such as LL Cool J, Run DMC, Salt-N-Pepa, MC Hammer, and Rapper Kid.
+The look was popularised by Black 80s fashion hip-hop icons such as LL Cool J, Run DMC, Salt-N-Pepa, MC Hammer, and Rapper Kid.

-Pioneered by black designers and popularized by black celebrities and musicians, the Hip-Hop 80s style became a fashion trend that continues to impact modern times.
+Pioneered by black designers and popularised by black celebrities and musicians, the Hip-Hop 80s style became a fashion trend that continues to impact modern times.

 6. The 80s Punk Look